There is so much to learn before starting a homestead! Finding the best homesteading resources will help you answer questions like the following:

 We received this one when we became members of the APPPA a couple of years ago.
 If you aren’t raising poultry on pasture, but you are curious about the practice, this book can shed some light on the pros of pasturing.

 7. The Encyclopedia of Country Living, 40th Anniversary Edition: The Original Manual of Living Off the Land and Doing It Yourself

-This is the next homesteading resource on my purchase list.
+The Encyclopedia of Country Living is the next homesteading resource on my purchase list.
 I have heard so many excellent reviews on it that I just can’t stand not having it on my shelf anymore.
 You should check it out as well!
-The author’s daughter, Esther Emery, is also a homestead blogger who is excellent to follow!

 Trying to figure out how to apply all of the self-sufficiency ideas that you have floating around in your mind?
 Then out John Seymour’s Self-Sufficient Life and How to Live It to help you get it done!

 Flip through this Back to Basics guide to improve your practical skill repertoire.

 Think you don’t have enough land to be self-sufficient?
 Think again!
 You don’t need 40+ acres to make your homestead dreams happen, in fact, you can homestead with less than one!